Graduate Program Development

 The development of new Undergraduate, Master’s, Doctoral or First Professional degree programs requires the completion of UNC Regulation 400.1.1[R] Letter of Intent and Request to Establish.
 A Budget Template must also be completed and attached to the Letter of Intent.
 To establish a new delivery mode (distance education or new site) for an existing degree program, a Request to Deliver is required.

-The On-Campus Routing Form and Signature Page are required for all degree program proposals and changes (including minors and certificates).
+An On-Campus Routing Form and Signature Page are required for all degree program proposals and changes (including minors and certificates).
 Attach these documents to the proposal as it routes for approval.
 The Graduate School must receive the hard copy Signature Page.

 These flow charts illustrate the process and timeline for UNC System review and approval of program actions.